rubixchain/learn/content/nft-deep-dive.md

 | returnKey | Flag value to determine if keys should be saved in node or returned as string.
 This flag when set to ‘0’ creates the RSA Key pair and the ipfs hash of the generated  public key and saves then in the path Rubix/DATA.
 When set to ‘1’, it creates the RSA Key pair and the ipfs hash of the generated  public key and returns the value as string (functionality in case of multiple users allocated to single VM)|

 ### 3. Minting an NFT token
 Once the RSA keys are generated it is time to execute the command to mint NFTs for the particular asset/assets.
-Now to mint an NFT token for any asset that user might have the below curl script has to be executed which takes in certain parameters.
+Now to mint an NFT token for any asset that user might have, the below curl script has to be executed which takes in certain parameters.

 ```
-curl --location --request POST 'localhost:1898/generateRac' --header 'Content-Type: application/json' --data '{ "type": ,"creatorPubKeyIpfsHash": "","totalSupply": , "contentHash":"", "url": "", "pvtKeyPass": "", "pvtKey": "", "creatorInput": { }}'
+$ curl --location --request POST 'localhost:1898/generateRac' --header 'Content-Type: application/json' --data '{ "type": ,"creatorPubKeyIpfsHash": "","totalSupply": , "contentHash":"", "url": "", "pvtKeyPass": "", "pvtKey": "", "creatorInput": { }}'
 ```

 In the above curl command, the required parameters are as follows: